We want the shots we've ordered, UK says, as Europe's vaccine row sharpens

 He said there had been similar issues in the UK supply chain, but the UK contract was signed three months before the European deal, so there was an extra three months to fix the glitches.

-Germany’s health minister said on Thursday he expects the current shortage of coronavirus vaccines to continue well into April, as the government faced new criticism over the pace of its vaccination programme.
+Germany’s health minister said he expects the current shortage of coronavirus vaccines to continue well into April, as the government faced new criticism over the pace of its vaccination programme.

 On Thursday, Germany’s top-selling Bild newspaper described the problems around procuring vaccines as a “scandal”.

-German Foreign Minister Heiko Maas warned against having too national a focus in the coronavirus vaccination debate.
-“The pandemic will only be defeated when it is defeated everywhere,” Maas told Reuters in a television interview on Wednesday evening.
-“It’s no use being earlier than others.”

-Reporting by Emma Thomasson and Paul Carrel in Berlin and Matthias Blamont in Paris; writing by Guy Faulconbridge; editing by Keith Weir and Nick Macfie
+Reporting by Emma Thomasson and Paul Carrel in Berlin and Matthias Blamont in Paris and Kate Holton in London; writing by Guy Faulconbridge; editing by Keith Weir and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.